numoonchld/numoonchld.github.io/_posts/2019-06-01-ml-case-study-3-uci-auto-data-regression-performance-eval.md

 ##### insights

-- the out-of-sample R<sup>2</sup> is higher for the linear regression model, so the neural network is slightly better fit for the test data
+- the out-of-sample R<sup>2</sup> is higher for the linear regression model, making it a better fit for the test data as well
+    - the linear model was a better fit compared to neural net in the training data also

+- neural net R<sup>2</sup> for test data in higher than training data, so it generalizes better than the linear model
+    - since linear model R<sup>2</sup> is lower for training data, indicating lower generalization

-- the MSE, however is worse for the neural net, so it isn't as accurate as the linear model
+- the MSE, however is worse for the neural net, in both training and test data, so it isn't as accurate as the linear model for both cases

 - as seen in the residual plot, neither model is very good and the MSE values are pretty high as well
     - this can be attributed to the data size of just 159 observations, the dataset to perform this training is small to obtain high accuracies